H&R Block sues Jack Dorsey’s Block, challenging Big Tech’s seizure of everyday words

 H&R Block says the whole Square-is-now-Block rebrand could confuse its customers, and this argument might be truer than you’d think: Dorsey’s Block has been expanding into fintech for some time beyond Square’s original product, mobile credit-card readers.
 It bought Afterpay this summer, but also nabbed Credit Karma’s tax-preparation unit, which it folded into Cash App and renamed Cash App Taxes.
 At this juncture, Block and H&R Block became direct competitors, the tax company argues.
 In its complaint, which it shared with Fast Company, the company also claims that Cash App’s logo (a green square with a white dollar sign) is too similar to the one it’s known for (a green square with the words “H&R Block” in white).

-H&R Block argues there have already been “numerous indications” that people are confusing the two companies, though it didn’t provide specific examples when Fast Company asked.
+H&R Block argues that there have already been “numerous indications” that people are confusing the two companies, though it didn’t provide specific examples when Fast Company asked.

-On the one hand, its claim can might spark some eye-rolling.
+On the one hand, its claim might spark some eye-rolling.
 The press release and lawsuit repeatedly refer to the company as simply “Block,” as if it’s normal to say, “I’m stopping by my local Block to get my taxes done today.”
 A quick glance at H&R Block’s past few months of press releases doesn’t reveal any instance where the company calls itself just “Block.”

 However, the company does make a strong case that it’s spent years—and hundreds of millions of dollars—on branding that relies on that shorthand.
 It has a mobile app called MyBlock, tax-preparation software called Blockworks, and its small-business-adviser unit Block Advisors uses the tagline “Block Has Your Back,” among other examples.